 On the football front, the Slovenes are still in the infancy of their independence but are already establishing themselves in the world of football.
 The Football in Slovenia and in particular Ljubljana is developing fast.
 The clubs are fast improving, take their football seriously and are competitive but friendly.
 The clubs welcome the chance to test their skills against foreign opposition so a visit to Ljubljana will provide an excellent challenge.
 A great destination for a club tour.

-Palma offers modern shopping malls, high-street shops and charming boutiques, perfect for die-hard shoppers, while Palma's numerous pavement cafes provide a welcome break in-between the city's magnificent sights.
+For the culture vultures why not head to Palma itself - Palma offers modern shopping malls, high-street shops and charming boutiques, perfect for die-hard shoppers, while Palma's numerous pavement cafes provide a welcome break in-between the city's magnificent sights.
 You can also stroll down the famous tree-lined Passeig des Born at the heart of Palma's historical centre, bordered by ancient narrow lanes and elegant palaces, or visit the sophisticated shops of the elegant Avenida Jaume III, one of Palma's best-known avenues.

 Prague , the capital of the Czech Republic , is known as "The Pearl of Europe", “The City of a Hundred Spires”, “The golden heart of Europe ”, “The Amsterdam of the East” and “The Jewel in the Crown" of Central Europe .
 However you get to know Prague , just remember that Prague is one of the 'must see' cities in Europe .